 For the inaugural Outside In commission, ICA has asked the graphic designer Na Kim to reimagine the institution’s glass façade and entryway.
 Kim, who splits her time between Berlin and Seoul, invites the viewer to reconsider the familiar via her use of bold color, pattern, and commonplace signs and symbols.
 She freely traverses the boundary between fine art and design and works across media, creating dynamic physical environments as well as digital and print pieces.

-FFC on 6, 7, 8 or From Found Composition is an ongoing project based on the standard sticker sheets Kim collects from office supply stores.
-The installation reinforces architect Adèle Naudé Santos’s original vision for ICA’s building, which embraced the institution’s location as a nexus where the Penn campus meets the city, and its glass exterior as a way to connect its exhibitions inside with urban life outside.
+FFC or From Found Composition is an ongoing project based on the everyday mass-produced printed materials Kim collects.
+Kim’s installation for Outside In, FFC on 6, 7, 8, reinforces architect Adèle Naudé Santos’s original vision for ICA’s building, which embraced the institution’s location as a nexus where the Penn campus meets the city, and its glass exterior as a way to connect its exhibitions inside with urban life outside.
 FFC on 6, 7, 8 spans the eastside windows, lobby, mezzanine, and beyond.
 Kim’s distinctive graphic lines and dotted patterns simultaneously dissect and unify these common areas as well as emphasize the building’s gridded structure.

 “It is exciting to work with a designer like Na Kim who balances a research-based, conceptual approach with dynamic formalism,” says Alex Klein, Dorothy and Stephen R. Weber (CHE ’60) Curator.
 “In her installation FFC on 6, 7, 8 she brings her two-dimensional investigations to life in space and at architectural scale.
 Kim has brought a new rhythm and welcoming energy to the experience of ICA’s building.”